top of page

 Accuracy vs. Access

-This reflects a classic trade-off.
-Supporters say existing maintenance has been too lax.
+This shift reflects a fundamental trade-off in election policy.
+Supporters argue that existing maintenance protocols have been too lax and leave the system vulnerable.
 In March 2026, the President stated:

 “The voter rolls are a mess.
 They include people who have not lived in the country for a decade or more.
 We don’t want people that aren’t citizens of our country voting.
 We have to clean this up.”